calvinfo/socket-ntp/README.md

 NTP Sync using Socket.io.
 Allows you to sync clients against a server by calculating the time offset.

+With some changes/bugfixes by karaokeresarch to better accomidate mobile devices, eliminate outliers, chill out after achieving a basic sync, etc.

 ## Installation

 ```